(Not a Photography Article!)

 A friend of mine pointed out that wherever he has seen pines, they are basically just pines and nothing else.
 There are three reasons for this:

 Second is the vicious cycle started by humans – the poor oaks and other deciduous trees are mercilessly pruned in the name of fodder and later felled for firewood.
 Pines are left untouched.
 Cattle don’t seem to like their oily needles.
+The pine seeds also take root very fast and within no time take advantage of reduction in other foliage and start to rule the forest.
 Later, all that stands is the Pines in these forests.
 However, sadly, not for long.
 Soon, they will be blamed for everything and chopped down.
 The wood, legally ‘smuggled’ for use in houses!

-Third is planting drive that took place few decades back.
+The third is the planting drive that took place a few decades back.
 Many of the mono-culture forests with only pines are those forests that were planted some decades back in the hope of processing bio-diesel.
 Those are not natural forests.
+I am totally against those mono-culture forests.
+That is not how forests grow.
+Also, due the absence of broad leaf trees, the rainfall also diminishes in such forests.

 If you have been to our place, then next time you are driving by, do slow down in the Dhari-Dhanachuli region.
 Stare into the dense forests and witness how in a natural forest pines grow mixed with rhododendrons and various other trees including oaks too.
 Though, I am not sure how long they will remain so, with the indifference people have towards these forests.